pillar-markup/Microdown/README.md

 Codeblock do not support more than four backticks.

-## Development is in Pharo 11 and not in Pharo12!
+## Development is in Pharo12!

-Pay attention the development of Microdown __must not__ be in P12 else we cannot continue to develop Pillar and Microdown.
-So for now we just ignore Pharo12 and Pharo12 can just load a tag version for example v2.4.2 (that we will produce with the removal of buildMicroDownUsing moved to BeautifulComments).

 ### Loading specific version

 To load the latest stable version load the master.
 If you have trouble loading in latest Pharo just execute the preloading.st script in the .github folder.
-This script will remove exiting Microdown package and clear the system.
+This script will remove the existing Microdown package and clear the system.

 ```Smalltalk
 Metacello new